openrewrite/rewrite-docs/java/refactoring-java-source-code/changefieldname.md

 ### Example

-The following transforming visitor changes fields of SLF4J `Logger` to have a consistent name.
+The following refactoring visitor changes fields of SLF4J `Logger` to have a consistent name.

 ```java
 import static org.openrewrite.java.tree.TypeUtils.isOfClassType;